zed/imunify360-doc/docs/command_line_interface/README.md

 **Example:**

-The following command blocks port 5555 for tcp connections with a comment <span class="notranslate">“Some comment”</span>:
+The following command blocks port 5555 for tcp connections with a comment <span class="notranslate">"Some comment"</span>:

 <div class="notranslate">

 ```
-imunify360-agent blocked-port add 5555:tcp --comment “Some comment”
+imunify360-agent blocked-port add 5555:tcp --comment "Some comment"
 ```

 </div>